speekha/httpmocker/README.md

 provide the response for each request programmatically, which allows you to define stateful responses (identical calls could lead to different answers based on what the user did in between these calls).
-The response can be provided by implementing the `RequestCallback` interface or simply provide a lambda function to do the computation.
+The response can be provided by implementing the `RequestCallback` interface or you can simply provide a lambda function to do the computation.

 Another option is to use static mocks.
 Static mocks are scenarios stored as static files.
 Here is an example for an Android app using static mocks, with a few more options: